 I loved having the opportunity to discuss the big questions in metaphysics, morality, consciousness, social equality, and the environment with my peers.
 Our course features a lot of discussion-based seminars, so it was a great experience to be able to have these conversations with other students in a safe and non-judgemental environment.

-As a student in the School of the Arts, you will be supported to maximise your employability from day one.
 The School has its own placements and employability officer, and you will have the opportunity to undertake a work placement or a year in industry as part of your programme.

 Hear what graduates say about their career progression and life after university.